vibhor-nautiyal/HU-HTML-Assignment/README.md

 # HUV19.1 HTML CSS Final Assignment

-Sample Project for HTML SCSS Track
+Template Project for HTML SCSS Track

 ## Follow the below steps to run the project: